 When average employees provide information and insight, other employees are more likely to pay attention and be able to truly relate to what they have to say.

 Videos can be shared via internal communication platforms or even easily via email with links that direct to private videos on Vimeo or YouTube.

 During Fonterra‘s internal accelerator program Disrupt, the Food Connects team documented their journey of leaving their day jobs to actively pursue an innovative business idea.
-EditMate edited the behind the scenes footage and Fonterra used this video to educate their 22,000 other employees about the accelerator program and what the Food Connects team has been up to.
+EditMate edited the behind-the-scenes footage and Fonterra used this video to educate their 22,000 other employees about the accelerator program and what the Food Connects team has been up to.

-To reach consumers, the Indexed marketing team shot behind the scenes footage at a photo shoot to show off the newest products on their website.
+To reach consumers, the Indexed marketing team shot behind-the-scenes footage at a photoshoot to show off the newest products on their website.
 EditMate cut this video for Indexed to share with their followers on Instagram.

 What is the best way to implement Employee Generated Video as part of your marketing plan?